Dean A. Hrbacek

-Dean A. Hrbacek, CPA is an American attorney and Republican politician who served as the mayor of Sugar Land, Texas from 1996 to 2002.
+Dean A. Hrbacek is an American attorney and Republican politician who served as the mayor of Sugar Land, Texas from 1996 to 2002.
 Before serving in that capacity, he served as a city council member.
 In 2008, he ran unsuccessfully for the Republican nomination in Texas's 22nd congressional district.

 Personal life

 Hrbacek attended the University of Houston at Clear Lake City and graduated with a bachelor's degree in accounting.
 He then attended the University of Houston where he received his Doctor of Jurisprudence degree from the University of Houston Law Center.
 Hrbacek is an attorney and a Certified Public Accountant (CPA).
 He has a law firm specializing in taxation, based in Sugar Land.

 Mayor of Sugar Land

 In 1996, while serving as a City Council member for Sugar Land's affluent District Four, which included a large part of the First Colony master-planned community including Sweetwater Country Club (the one-time home of the LPGA), Hrbacek decided to run for the mayor's office being vacated by incumbent Lee Duggan who was term limited from seeking re-election after serving a total of ten years.
 Sugar Land city officials are subject to four terms of two years each, which totals eight years of service, though a member may run for mayor after serving on Council.

 Hrbacek won the election and was re-elected for two subsequent terms.
 During the time that Hrbacek served as mayor and on City Council, Sugar Land was recognized and received multiple times for the quality of its management and innovative governance.
 The once sleepy company town grew into one of Houston's largest and most affluent suburbs as the city annexed several portions of First Colony, a large master-planned community that now comprises the vast majority of Sugar Land's southern area.

 The development of the Sugar Land Town Square, seen as a strong economic engine for Sugar Land, began during the late 1990s with Hrbacek playing a major role in the development of the project.
 The establishment of the University of Houston System at Sugar Land, the creation of several regional parks, major economic growth, and the lowering the city property tax rate by over 30% were all highlights of his time in office.